belle2/basf2/online_book/prerequisites/ssh.rst

 bookmarks.
 The commands that you need for the most basic use-case are

 tmux new-session
-    Creates and attaches a new tmux session
+    Creates and attaches a new tmux session.
+This is also the default behaviour when just entering the ``tmux``.
+However, the ``new-session`` subcommand allows for additional options such as naming sessions (see ``tmux new-session --help``)

 tmux kill-session
     Kills the current tmux session.
 Use this when you finish your work and